AWegnerGitHub/awegnergithub.github.io-content/2019_01_31_xps_thunderbolt_kernel_problem.md

 At first glance, the quote from the forum moderator above doesn't make much sense.
 How can the BIOS update break the USB Type-C port in the operating system?
 How can it not be fixed by going to a previous version?

 Then it hit me: There was more to this BIOS update.
-A day earlier I'd updated the kernel and after a reboot been fine and forgot about it.
+A day earlier I'd updated the kernel and hadn't rebooted yet and forgot about it.

     $ uname -r
     4.15.0-44-generic

 Working with that, the phrase "Thunder Bolt" and Google, I stumbled across a post on [Stack Exchange][1] with the same issue.
 Of course.
 Why didn't I start there?
+I had been chasing the wrong thing.
+BIOS wasn't the cause, it was just the reason for the system reboot.

 ## Fix

 The fix involved going back to the previous kernel.
 I didn't follow the [Ask Ubuntu post][1] exactly.
 First, I edited by grub configuration to display the grub menu.
 This is at `/etc/default/grub`.
 I changed the `GRUB_TIMEOUT` value to `-1` and uncommented `GRUB_HIDDEN_TIMEOUT`.
 After saving that config file
-I run `sudo update-grub`
+I ran `sudo update-grub`

 Then I restarted.